in Lakewood CO

 Various over-the-counter products, such as whitening toothpaste and bleaching strips, are advertised as being effective teeth-whiteners.
 These products are based on the same science as professional bleaching, however, the concentration of effective ingredients are much lower.
 Because of this, the treatments take much longer to whiten your teeth and often do not provide the level of whitening desired.

 Will the results of my teeth whitening be permanent?

-Just as your teeth became stained before, so they will again.
+Just as your teeth become stained before, so they will again.
 However, both our KöR and Zoom! whitening systems provide home maintenance to keep your teeth bright white for a long time.
 The maintenance varies (we’ll discuss how each works with you prior to deciding on which treatment to use).

 Are there tips for keeping my teeth white?

-That’s another benefit of the KöR Whitening System — you won’t instantly start staining your teeth again as soon as you have a cup of coffee, glass of red vine, or a bowl of raspberries.
+That’s another benefit of the KöR Whitening System — you won’t instantly start staining your teeth again as soon as you have a cup of coffee, a glass of red vine, or a bowl of raspberries.
 Because the KöR system restores the ability of the teeth to absorb bleaching factors, simple periodic home maintenance counteracts these daily staining foods and beverages.